MicrosoftDocs/sql-docs/docs/big-data-cluster/connect-to-big-data-cluster.md

 1. Press **Connect**, and the **Server Dashboard** should appear.

-## <a id="hdfs"></a> HDFS/Spark Gateway
+## <a id="hdfs"></a> HDFS/Spark gateway

-The **HDFS/Spark Gateway** enables you to connect in order to work with the HDFS storage pool and to run Spark jobs.
+The **HDFS/Spark gateway** enables you to connect in order to work with the HDFS storage pool and to run Spark jobs.
 The following steps describe how to connect with Azure Data Studio.

-1. From the command-line, find the IP address of your HDFS/Spark Gateway with one of the following commands.
+1. From the command-line, find the IP address of your HDFS/Spark gateway with one of the following commands.

    **AKS deployments:**